ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs.md

 # Breadcrumbs

 eZ Commerce supports generation of breadcrumbs throughout the shop.
-In every part of the shop there is at least one generator responsible for creating breadcrumbs.
+In every part of the shop there is at least one generator that is responsible for creating breadcrumbs.

 ![](../img/breadcrumbs_1.png)

-Breadcrumbs are generated using a general template called from `pagelayout.html.twig`.
+Breadcrumbs are generated using a general template that is called from `pagelayout.html.twig`.
 There is no need to define the HTML code in full templates:

 ``` html+twig